BotInABoxER/codercar/README.md

 From [https://www.thingiverse.com/thing:3334545](https://www.thingiverse.com/thing:3334545)

-Powered by an Orange Pi Zero, Project Rover is a [DietPi](https://dietpi.com/)-compatible educational robotics kit that is modular, Wifi-enabled, works with Node-RED, and includes a lid with holes for M3 screws that can be used to mount any manner of sensors, servos, and electronics.
+Powered by a Raspberry Pi Zero W, Project Rover is a [DietPi](https://dietpi.com/)-compatible educational robotics kit that is modular, Wifi-enabled, works with Node-RED, and includes a lid with holes for M3 screws that can be used to mount any manner of sensors, servos, and electronics.

 # BOM/Tools: